Valve train noise, is usually due to excessive clearance, between two internal engine parts.

 This type of noise, is hard to locate, by its very nature.
 There will be a few clicks and then it will be quiet.
 But, the noise will reappear after a short period of time.

-The usual cause of intermittent clicking is a very minute piece of dirt; that holds the ball check off the seat for a few seconds and then passes through.
-In rare cases, the cause of the sound is a, pitted or flat spotted ball-check.
+The usual cause of intermittent clicking is, a very minute piece of dirt.
+Because, it holds the ball check off the seat for a few seconds and then passes through.
+In rare cases, the cause of the sound is, a pitted or flat spotted ball-check.

 General Valve Train Noise

-When the sound is throughout the entire valve train the cause is usually; the weight of the oil or the oil supply itself.
-Too much oil in the crankcase will cause, foaming and aeration.
+Sometimes the sound is throughout the entire valve train.
+And, is usually the weight of the oil or the oil supply itself.
+Too much oil in the crankcase, will cause foaming and aeration.
 When air gets into the lifters, they will fail to operate properly.
-Insufficient oil supply to the lifters can also cause, general valve train noise.
+Insufficient oil supply to the lifters, can also cause general valve train noise.

 So, as a mechanic you hear the phrase “my engine is making a strange noise” relatively often.
 Though there are many possible causes, the valve lifter, is often the source of the noise.